• Skip to main content

 Best Way To Get The Location

 Taximeter is the common public transportation in Bali to get to the Goa Gajah elephant cave temple.
-If you stay in Ubud Bali, the taximeter fee will not be too expensive.
+If you stay in Ubud, Bali, the taxi fare will not be too expensive.
 But if your hotel is in Kuta or Nusa Dua, using a taximeter will increase your transportation budget.

 Therefore, the best way to get to the Goa Gajah elephant cave temple’s location is by private transport, such as a motorbike, self-driving a private car, or car rental with a driver in Bali.

 Also, hiring a driver in Bali with a car and fuel is IDR 700.000 / 12 hours.
-In 12 hours, you can visit many places besides Goa Gajah elephant cave temples.
-Such as Kintamani, Tegalalang, and Ubud it’s self.
+In 12 hours, you can visit many places besides the Goa Gajah elephant cave temples, such as Kintamani, Tegalalang, and Ubud itself.

 If you have opinions and suggestions on this page, please don’t hesitate to leave your comments below.